 - the components of the processor -the ALU, Control Unit and registers

 - data is sent from the processor to the memory using busses

 - a high-level language like Livecode, SQL and HTML must be translated into machine code

 - computer usage affects the environmentand security precauctions are used to prevent computer crime.

 Teacher-led discussion and cooperative group work are used to give pupils the opportunity to demonstrate and improve their knowledge, understanding and practical skills throughout the course.

-In addition to the unit assessments, pupils also undertake a coursework assignment that encompasses elements of both Information Systems Design and Development and Software Design and Development.
-This will take place at appropriate times of the year and is worth 40% of the pupil’s final mark.
+Practical work will be assessed in February using an assignment, sent from the SQA, that encompasses elements of the Database Design and Development Unit, the Web Design and Development Unit and the Software Design and Development.
+This will take place during class time and is worth 31% of the pupil’s final mark.

 Recording & Reporting

 All pupil assessments are routinely graded and recorded by the teacher and the results are stored centrally, these results are used by staff to track the progress of the individuals and ensure that their needs are being met.
 Pupils also review their own attainment and are encourage to identify ways to improve their learning.
 Staff report formally to parents as per the school calendar.